-If a student has previously attended the university, a Readmittance Request is only required if the student’s absence from the university will be more than 4 consecutive terms (including summer).
+If a student has previously attended the university, a Readmittance Request is only required if the student’s absence from the university will be more than three consecutive semesters (including summer).

-Readmittance to undergraduate and graduate programs must be requested at least 6 weeks prior to the desired term start date, and no earlier than
+Readmittance must be requested at least six weeks prior to the desired semester start date, and no earlier than

 Readmission of Service Members

 The university complies with Readmission Requirements for Service Members as outlined in the Higher Education Opportunity Act (HEOA).
 The HEOA provides that an institution may not deny readmission to a service member of the uniformed services for reasons relating to that service.
 In addition, a student who is readmitted under this section must be readmitted with the same academic status the student had when they last attended the institution.
 Academic status is defined by a student’s grade level and whether or not the student was in a degree/certificate or non-degree/certificate program at the time of separation.

 This policy applies to service in the uniformed services, whether voluntary or involuntary, on active duty in the Armed Forces, including service as a member of the National Guard or Reserve, for a period of more than 30 days under a call or order to active duty of more than 30 days.
 The university will readmit such a student as long as the following conditions are met: